bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Aaron van Wirdum: 00:33:36

 Oh, so what you're saying is there could still be a block mine that has zero segwit transactions.
-But as soon as there's one segwit transaction in a block, you need the segwit thing in the Coinbase and therefore the transaction ID is different.
+But as soon as there's one segwit transaction in a block, you need the segwit thing in the coinbase and therefore the transaction ID is different.

 Sjors Provoost: 00:33:48